OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to trust remote user headers.
 If you have setup authentication in front of
      # OctoPrint and the user names you use there match OctoPrint accounts, by setting this to true users will
      # be logged into OctoPrint as the user provided in the header.
 Your should ONLY ENABLE THIS if your
-     # OctoPrint instance is only accessible through a connection locked down through an authenitating reverse proxy!
+     # OctoPrint instance is only accessible through a connection locked down through an authenticating reverse proxy!
-     trustBasicAuthentication: false
+     trustRemoteUser: false

      # Header used by the reverse proxy to convey the authenticated user.
      remoteUserHeader: REMOTE_USER